cromerc/tuf-manager/README.md

 - valadocs-deps

 Build external valadocs that TUF Manager utilizes and calls.
+- build-cli

+Build the cli interface.

+- build-gui

+Build the gui interface.
 - always-authenticated

 Authentication is not required to use the TUF Server that runs in the background as a daemon, if this is set to false polkit is used for authentication.
 Setting this to false is more secure, but also makes things like auto restore of settings on login impossible to do without a password.